Car Buying Strategies

 The 2018 Honda Ridgeline is essentially unchanged from the 2017 model.
 The only noticeable difference is that the RTS trim has been booted out of the lineup for the year.
 Features once found on the RTS are now equipped on the Ridgeline's Sport trim.

-Top 10 Reasons to Buy a 2018 Honda Ridgeline – The Pros
+Ten Reasons You May Like the 2018 Honda Ridgeline – The Pros

 1. Precision Steering and Handling